rafaelgasp/trace_clustering_process_drift_detection/README.md

 # Concept Drift Detection and Localization in Process Mining
-### An Integrated and Efficient Approach Enabled by Trace Clustering

 Repository of code from the experiments in the paper "Concept Drift Detection and Localization in Process Mining: An Integrated and Efficient Approach Enabled by Trace Clustering"